-Strategic Priority 4.1 A council-wide focus on increasing healthy life expectancy, improving wellbeing and reducing the impact of inequalities t of inequalities Deliverables Target completion date Lead Directorate across the council, incl Living Well (with a focu h & Wellbeing Strategy, to align with council priorities and embed a Public Health approach uding the development of action plans and KPIs for the four key themes: Best Start in Life, is on modifiable risk factors such as drug and alcohol, smoking, physical inactivity, obesity geing Well, and Healthy Place.
+4.1 A council-wide focus on increasing healthy life expectancy, improving wellbeing and reducing the impact of inequalities

+Deliverables Target completion date Lead Directorate Refresh the Joint Health & Wellbeing Strategy, to align with council priorities and embed a Public Health approach across the council, including the development of action plans and KPIs for the four key themes: Best Start in Life, Living Well (with a focus on modifiable risk factors such as drug and alcohol, smoking, physical inactivity, obesity and poor air quality), Ageing Well, and Healthy Place.
 March 2026 Adults, Health & Communities Work with a range of partners to support residents experiencing financial difficulties, with a focus on those most at risk - through targeted financial and practical support including Here to Help, Household Support Fund, and provision of advice to maximise incomes.
-March 2026 Adults, Health & Communities · oportunities for residents to be physically active as part of daily life, including sport, leisure, cipation within community clubs, supported by newly published strategies and plans.
+March 2026 Adults, Health & Communities Increase access and opportunities for residents to be physically active as part of daily life, including sport, leisure, active travel, and participation within community clubs, supported by newly published strategies and plans.
 March 2026 Place